 Our key stage 3 curriculum covers a wide variety of topics, each including performing, composing, listening and analysing. 学生们 use a range of instruments, such as keyboard, percussion, guitars and voice.

-7年 students learn about the instruments of the orchestra, musical structures and world music.
+Year 7 students learn about Musical Elements and Instruments of the Orchestra, 音乐 Theory and Keyboard Skills and Recycled Rhythms.
 They have three lessons a fortnight, one of which is singing.

 Key Stage 4